vvgupta01/data-science/data-science/capstone/report.md

 #### 1.1 Background
 A small business currently located in Toronto offers services to other business and venues within the city.
 The business seeks to expand its operations by opening a new office within America.
 The primary criteria for selecting a location largely involves its similarity with Toronto based on the types of venues around each neighborhood.
 Among the potential cities to open a new office in, Manhattan appears to be a strong candidate due to its shared status with Toronto as a diverse, financial capital.
 #### 1.2 Business Focus
 Although from a general overview Manhattan appears similar to Toronto, the stakeholders within the business would like to perform a deeper analysis regarding the types of venues within both cities to validate their internal similarity.
-Additionally, if Manhattan is found to be similar to Toronto (>50%), the business would like to find the most common venue type between both cities in order to better focus on those venues.
+Additionally, if Manhattan is found to be similar to Toronto, the business would like to find the most common venue types between both cities in order to better focus on accomodating those venues.
 #### 1.3 Business Interest
 The business is interested in identifying potential cities that are similar to Toronto in order to extend their current business model into new locations with minimum change.
 Furthermore, finding common venue types between both cities will enable the business to better target these venues, maximizing their potential client base.